top of page

 Congratulations, but what now?

-The big day is done, the confetti has been swept up, and you've finally stopped instinctively checking that wedding spreadsheet.
+The confetti has been swept up, and you've finally stopped instinctively checking that wedding spreadsheet.
 You're probably feeling a brilliant mix of joy, relief, and a strange sort of grief that all the planning and anticipation is over.
 The post-wedding blues are a proper thing, you know!
 But don't you worry, there are still plenty of jobs to do to tie up your whole wedding shebang.
 So, bung on the kettle and have a read of our list of what to do now you're hitched.

 Change Your Name (If You Fancy It)